keonho-kim/MyCompetitions/README.md

 # Competition History

 ## Description
-In this repo, I would introduce my past history of data science competition from diverse platforms both in and outside South Korea.
+In this repo, I would introduce my past history of data science competitions.

 You can find my previous memos and ideas from each of notebooks.